pmelsted/structure/README.md

 The structure software website can be found at: http://pritchardlab.stanford.edu/structure.html

-A license will be added later, when I've figured out what license structure is under, but structure is free and open source software, and this project will be as well.
+License will be added later, but structure is currently all rights reserved.

 Changes from structure:

     No Site by Site.